dequelabs/axe-core/doc/frame-messenger.md

 ## Error handling & Timeouts

 If for some reason the frameMessenger fails to open, post, or close you should not throw an error.
-Axe-core will handle missing results by reporting on them in the `frame-tested` rule.
+Axe-core will handle missing results by reporting them in the `frame-tested` rule.
 It should not be possible for the `topicHandler` and `replyHandler` callbacks to throw an error.
 If this happens, please file an issue.

-Axe-core has a timeout mechanism built in, which pings frames to see if they respond before instructing them to run.
+Axe-core has a built-in timeout mechanism, which pings frames to see if they respond before instructing them to run.
 There is no retry behavior in axe-core, which assumes that whatever channel is used is stable.
 If this isn't the case, this will need to be built into frameMessenger.

 The `message` passed to responder may be an `Error`.
 If axe-core passes an `Error`, this should be propagated "as is".
 If this is not possible because the message needs to be serialized, a new `Error` object must be constructed as part of deserialization.